Bridging Communities, Inc.

 The Pablo Davis Elder Living Center

 BCI became more intimate with the needs of the elderly community of southwest Detroit it became obvious that the community had no quality housing options for individuals who could no longer maintain their homes.
-Completed in 1998 ‘The Pablo’ is an 80-unit apartment complex located in George S. Patton Park at 9200 W. Vernor.
+Completed in 1998 ‘The Pablo’ is an 80-unit affordable apartment complex located in George S. Patton Park at 9200 W. Vernor.
 The Pablo provides a quality built community setting for the elder tenants.
 For more information, please contact The Pablo Davis Elder Living Center: 313-843-8780.

 Patton Park Redevelopment

 In 2000 BCI formed a collaborative to initiate investments and redevelopment of the 96 acre George S. Patton Park which surrounds the Pablo Davis Elder Living Center.
-The Patton Park Coalition consisted of a partnership between the Southwest Detroit Business Association, Neighborhood Centers Inc (now Urban Neighborhood Initiatives), The Detroit Water Department, and the Detroit Recreation Department.
+The Patton Park Coalition consisted of a partnership between BCI and the Southwest Detroit Business Association, Neighborhood Centers Inc (now Urban Neighborhood Initiatives), The Detroit Water Department, and the Detroit Recreation Department.
 The group leveraged an investment of $10 million for renovation of a full service recreation center.

 Click here to see PDF of development plan